Learning Informative Attention Weights for Person Re-Identification: Experiments

 \subsection{Ablation Study on the Effects of IBB}

-In this section, we study the effectiveness of the variational upper bound of IB loss, which is the IB bound (the IBB), in the training of models for person Re-ID.
-We compare the performance of the vanilla models, the ablation models with DCS-Attention trained without the IBB, and the corresponding DNNs with both the DCS-Attention modules and the IBB.
+In this section, we study the effectiveness of the variational upper bound for the IB loss, which is IBB, in the training of RIB-DCS-FB and RIB-DCS-DNAS models for person Re-ID.
 The comparisons are performed on Market1501 with three base models, which are MobileNetV2, TransReID, and FBNetV2-Large.
-The results are shown in Table~\ref{tab:ablation-IB-loss}.
-Since the vanilla MobileNetV2 and FBNetV2-Large do not consist of attention modules, we add two ablation models that incorporate vanilla self-attention modules into the vanilla MobileNetV2 and FBNetV2-Large models.
-The self-attention modules are inserted at the same positions where DCS-Attention modules are inserted in the backbones of MobileNetV2 and FBNetV2-Large, leading to MobileNetV2 (Self-Attention) and FBNetV2-Large (Self-Attention) respectively.
-It is observed from the results that although optimizing the regular cross-entropy loss to train DNNs with DCS-Attention can decrease the IB loss so that the IB principle, learning features more strongly correlated with class labels while decreasing their correlation with the input, is adhered to, the IB loss can be decreased further to a considerable extent by optimizing the IBB explicitly.
-In particular, our DCS-FB and DCS-DNAS models outperform the vanilla models and the ablation study models by large margins in terms of IB loss, mAP, and Rank-1.
-For example, DCS-FB (TransReID) further decreases the IB loss of DCS-FB (TransReID) trained without IBB by 0.03957, leading to $0.9\%$ increase in mAP and $1.2\%$ increase in Rank-1 for person Re-ID on Market1501.
+Since the vanilla MobileNetV2 and FBNetV2-Large do not contain attention modules, we add two baseline models that incorporate vanilla self-attention modules into MobileNetV2 and FBNetV2-Large, which are referred to as MobileNetV2+Self-Attention and FBNetV2-Large+Self-Attention.
+We also evaluate three ablation models, which incorporate the DCS-Attention modules into the backbones of MobileNetV2, TransReID, and FBNetV2-Large.
+The above ablation models that only incorporate DCS-Attention without reducing IBB are referred to as MobileNetV2+DCS-Attention, TransReID+DCS-Attention, and FBNetV2-Large+DCS-Attention, respectively.
+It is observed in Table~\ref{tab:ablation-IB-loss} that although optimizing the regular cross-entropy loss and the triplet loss to train DNNs with DCS-Attention can decrease the IB loss so that the IB principle, learning features more strongly correlated with class labels while decreasing their correlation with the input, is adhered to, the IB loss can be decreased further by a considerable extent by optimizing the IBB explicitly.
+In particular, our RIB-DCS-FB and RIB-DCS-DNAS models outperform the baseline models and the ablation models by large margins in terms of IB loss, mAP, and Rank-1 accuracy.
+For instance, RIB-DCS-FB (TransReID) further decreases the IB loss of TransReID+DCS-Attention by $0.039$, leading to a $0.9\%$ increase in mAP and a $1.2\%$ increase in Rank-1 accuracy for person Re-ID on Market1501.